Archive for the ‘Qigong Lessons’ Category

 Taoists use a skill called “Tu na” to tune their breath before doing qigong and meditation.
 Natural Breathing (Shun Hu Xi) is the best place to start.

 Effective meditation and qigong both require good breathing skills; this lesson will give you a method that you can use every time you start your practice.
+This exercise takes about 5 or 6 minutes to learn, and after a few times you can tune up in about 2 minutes.

 I should begin by saying to just breathe naturally, beware of complicated methods; they are not necessary and can even be harmful.
 In addition, know that generally Taoist breathing is subtle and you should not even hear yourself breathe.
 In this method make each inhalation and exhalation of equal duration and breathe in and out from your nose.